Hire in India

 Indian religions, Hinduism and Buddhism, are the world’s third and fourth-largest religions, respectively.
 Collectively, they have over two billion followers and possibly as many as 2.6 billion followers.
 Followers of Indian religions – Hindus, Sikhs, Jains and Buddhists – comprise around 80% of India’s population.

-India HR at a Glance
+Indian Human Resources at a Glance

 Matters related to employment in India are primarily governed by the Constitution of India, specific laws framed by central and state governments, municipal laws, collective agreements, individual contracts and judicial precedents.
 These laws and provisions cover an array of issues, which may be general or specific in nature.